KontraPJL/KontraPJL/README.md

 ---

 <p align="center">
-  <i>⭐ Star some repositories if you find my projects interesting!</i>
+  <i>⭐ We encourage you to star our repositories if you find our projects to be of interest.</i>
 </p>